[IM]PACT Internship leads to new life plans, new lives in Christ

 “It definitely was a thing that God used to keep us focused,” he explained.

-Like Castleberry, moments of focus reaped earthly and eternal insights for Hartsell.
+Like Castleberry, moments of focus reaped earthly and eternal insights for the intern.

 “I do believe God is calling me toward the mission field,” he said.
 “God has wired me to be fit for it.”